-The LPG regulators used on Airstream Touring Coach's are designed for low-pressure service, with a normal outlet pressure setting of 11.5-in. water column.
+The LPG regulators used on Airstream Touring Coach's are designed for low-pressure service, with a normal outlet pressure setting of 11"-14" water column.
 Only personnel trained in the proper procedures, codes, standards, etc., should service regulators.
 Have the regulator inspected each time the tank is refilled.
 Replace any regulator that has had water in the spring case, or shows evidence of external corrosion or corrosion inside the spring case.

 Moisture in the LPG tank will cause a malfunction of the regulator in controlling proper pressure.
 This may result in the flame lifting off the burner or going out frequently.
-Many refueling stations will add approximately $\frac{1}{4}$ to $\frac{1}{2}$ gal of alcohol allowing moisture to pass through the regulator without the formation of ice crystals.
+Many refueling stations will add approximately 1/4 to 1/2 gal of alcohol allowing moisture to pass through the regulator without the formation of ice crystals.